 I saw light blue ripples of water – was this about to answer my question about why I was so fearful of the water??
 Patterns began to swirl around in shades of blue and white.
 Then it faded to darkness again.
 Guess I’ll have to wait to get that answer.

-Next thing I know, it's 3:30 am.
-I went to the restroom and then realized I didn't even throw up.
+The next thing I know, it’s 3:30 am.
+I went to the restroom and then realized I didn’t even throw up.
 I was amazed!
-This was my biggest fear and what I was most worried about working with the plant medicine.
-My body felt so heavy, I didn't ever get up to have a second serving.
-In fact, I didn't even move the entire ceremony once I laid down - more about this later.
+This was my biggest fear and what I was most worried about working with plant medicine.
+My body felt so heavy, that I didn’t even get up to have a second serving.
+In fact, I didn’t even move the entire ceremony once I laid down – more about this later.
 I returned back to my mattress and laid back down.

-As I continued to process my experience, I had realized the great deal of stress (mental and emotional mostly) my body had been under.
+As I continued to process my experience, I realized a great deal of stress (mental and emotional mostly) my body had been under.
 My nervous system felt like it was under constant attack.
 It was living (and coping) with being in flight/fight/freeze mode without me even realizing it other than what I could see in my HRV data.
-I had been going back to my old ways of putting other's needs before my own.
+I had been going back to my old ways of putting others’ needs before my own.
 I was sacrificing my health to make others feel comfortable.
 I lost my voice.
 It reminded me of the time two years ago (to the exact date actually) that I was on a solo trip to a retreat in Nice, France.
-It was the first morning there and I didn't set an alarm the night before because I thought there was no way I would sleep more than 10 hours - but I did.
+It was the first morning there and I didn’t set an alarm the night before because I thought there was no way I would sleep more than 10 hours – but I did.
 When I came into the room for our morning workout, I was asked by Shaun T. what I wanted from this workout and retreat.
 My eyes filled with tears.
-The tears kept pouring down my face and before I could even realize, I was writing LIFE.
+The tears kept pouring down my face and before I could even realize it, I was writing LIFE.
 I want life back in me.
-I was so drained - mentally, emotionally, physically.
-And not just tired, I was exhausted - living in survival mode.
-After that retreat I went back home a new woman - FULL of life and energy.
-I told myself I would never let myself get that bad again, my self awareness game stepped up.
-The funny part was, I thought I was coming to this ayahuasca retreat being fully self aware because I could see that I was getting increasingly irritable and angry, my depression hit an all time low and I had waves of intense emotions - but I hadn't fully realized the huge amount of stress my body was under.
+I was so drained – mentally, emotionally, and physically.
+And not just tired, I was exhausted – living in survival mode.
+After that retreat, I went back home a new woman – FULL of life and energy.
+I told myself I would never let myself get that bad again, my self-awareness game stepped up.
+The funny part was, I thought I was coming to this ayahuasca retreat being fully self-aware because I could see that I was getting increasingly irritable and angry, my depression hit an all-time low and I had waves of intense emotions – but I hadn’t fully realized the huge amount of stress my body was under.
 Again.

 My first ayahuasca experience was exactly what I needed.
 Peace.
 Serenity.
 Silence.
 A deep, meditative sleep and rest period.
 Surrounded by my favorite colors, soothing me, calming me – right down to my core.
 Something to restore the health of my body and nervous system.
 Just for this first day and experience, I wrote 15 pages in my journal.